The Surface Edge Explorer (SEE): A measurement-direct approach to next best view planning: Simulation Experiments

 \subsubsection{Large Models}

 \seclabel{large-models}

 The target density for \gls{see} on the large models is set to capture small surface details.
 The resolution radius is chosen to be large enough to accurately estimate the local surface geometry and is again also used as the voxel size for the volumetric approaches.
 The view distance is computed from these parameters and the sensor properties \palgmlineref{set-params}{Line 6}.
 The occlusion search distance is set to half the model size to reduce the computational cost.
-The visibility search distance is set to the resolution radius.
+The visibility search distance is set to the resolution radius as this is sufficiently small to determine the visibility of frontier points on concave surfaces in the large models (e.g., the balconies on the Radcliffe Camera).
 The view update limit is set as large as possible while maintaining a reasonable computational cost.
 The values of these parameters are presented in \ttblref{param-table}.

-The raycasting resolution for the volumetric approaches is chosen to attain a feasible computational cost for observing the large models.
-Their travel cost weight is again set to zero for the highest surface coverage.
+The raycasting resolution for the volumetric approaches is chosen to attain a worst case computation time of less than ten seconds per view and their travel cost weight is set to zero for the highest surface coverage.